telerik/blazor-ui/README.md

 The projects usually reference a commercial version of UI for Blazor components.
 If you only have a trial license, replace the reference to the NuGet package and to the JS Interop file and/or Theme [accordingly](https://docs.telerik.com/blazor-ui/getting-started/what-you-need?utm_medium=referral&utm_source=github&utm_campaign=blazor-awareness-components-examples-github).

 The references (both to Telerik UI for Blazor, and the .NET framework) are usually up-to-date for the time of creation.
-You may need to update to their latest versions and make any necessary changes.
-The Blazor framework is evolving rapidly and these examples may not get their references updated all the time.
-Nevertheless, the general approaches should remain valid, barring breaking changes in the framework.
+You may need to [update to their latest versions](https://www.telerik.com/blazor-ui/documentation/upgrade/overview?utm_medium=referral&utm_source=github&utm_campaign=blazor-awareness-components-examples-github) and make any [necessary changes](https://www.telerik.com/blazor-ui/documentation/upgrade/breaking-changes/list?utm_medium=referral&utm_source=github&utm_campaign=blazor-awareness-components-examples-github).
+The Blazor framework is evolving and these examples may not get their references updated all the time.
+Nevertheless, the general approaches should remain valid.

 ## Contribution